NFL Odds & Lines

 That’s an enticing set of lines, and while you won’t break the bank playing it, a win is a win.

 From there the odds for each team get longer.
-Teams that reached the playoffs in the season just ended might see odds in the 12-to-1 range.
-Teams that finished just outside the postseason start to creep into double-digit odds against.
-Teams with .500 or slightly worse records find themselves around 25- or 30-to-1.
-And the basement dwellers can see odds around 999-to-1, if you believe in the impossible dream.
+Those that reached the playoffs might be priced in the 12-to-1 range, while teams that finished just outside could creep into the double-digit odds region.
+Others with .500 records, or slightly worse, find themselves around 25- or 30-to-1.
+And the basement dwellers can see odds of around 999-to-1, should you believe in the impossible dream.

-Much like over-under win totals, you will need to wait for the entire season to conclude itself to know if you have a chance to win.
-In this case, however, you are not rooting for any other outcome than winning the Super Bowl.
-It’s an all-or-nothing proposition.
+Much like over-under win totals on individual games, you will need to wait for the entire season to conclude to know if you have a chance of winning.
+In this case, however, you are not rooting for any other outcome than winning the Super Bowl — it’s an all-or-nothing proposition.

-As mentioned above, another type of futures bet are the over-under wins totals that asks the bettor to wager on the total win amounts over the 16-game regular season for each team.
+As mentioned above, another type of futures bet is the over-under wins totals, where you wager on the total win amounts over the 16-game regular season for each team.

-These are great bets for the casual fan looking for some football action in the months where there is no football.
-These win over-under lines generally get released around the time of the April NFL Draft, and give even the least gambling-savvy fan an extra reason to root for their favorite team over the course of the season — or root against their bitter rivals.
+These are great bets for casual fans looking for some NFL action in the months when there is no football.
+Over-under lines generally get released around the April NFL Draft and give the least gambling-savvy fan an extra reason to root for their favorite team over the course of the season — or against their bitter rivals.

-Unlike an actual bet on the outcome of an event, like the Super Bowl, with its point spread and over/under and moneyline, the proposition bet offers odds on a particular aspect of the game, both on-field and off.
-In almost all cases, the actual outcome of the game plays no part in factoring into a prop bet.
-Indeed, what makes prop bets so popular, especially for big-ticket events like the Super Bowl or the NBA Finals, is that you don’t really need to be a hardcore gambler or sports fan to make a wager and enjoy rooting for your winning outcome.
+Unlike an actual bet on the outcome of an event, such as the Super Bowl and its point spread, over/under and Moneyline, the proposition bet offers odds lines on a particular aspect of the NFL game, both on-field and off.
+In almost all cases, the actual outcome of the game plays no part.
+Indeed, what makes prop bets so popular is that you don’t really need to be a huge gambler or sports fan to make a wager and enjoy cheering for your winning outcome.